grandMa5ter/Cyber-Sec-Notes/setup/README.md

 **MacOS Users** If you are in MacOS host and using fusion and Kali 2020.x, then should pay a visit to the kali documentation [here](https://www.kali.org/docs/virtualization/install-vmware-guest-tools/).

+### Clipboard and Shared folder Still Not Working

+You want to force a manual reinstall of open-vm-tools (as something has gone wrong):
+  `sudo apt update`
+and do a reinstall of vmware tools:
+  `sudo apt install -y --reinstall open-vm-tools-desktop fuse` and do a reboot of VM: `sudo reboot -f`

+You need to sometimes add Support for Shared Folders When Using OVT.
+Unfortunately, shared folders will not work out of the box, some additional scripts are needed.
+Those can be installed easily with `kali-tweaks`.

+In the Kali Tweaks menu, select _Virtualization_, then _Install additional packages and scripts for VMware_.
+Congratulations, you now have two additional tools in your toolbox!
+The first one is a little script to mount the VMware Shared Folders.
+Invoke it with:
+  `sudo mount-shared-folders`
+And with a bit of luck, checking /mnt/hgfs/ you should see your shared folders.
+The second script is a helper to restart the VM tools.
+Indeed, it’s not uncommon for OVT to stops functioning correctly (e.g. such as copy/paste between the host OS and guest VM stops working).
+In this case, running this script can help to fix the issues:
+  `sudo restart-vm-tools`

+*This has worked in Kali 2020.x onwards and Parrot OS.
+Other Debian I haven't tried!*

 ## Installing VSCoidum on Debian

 1 - Add the GPG key to repo so that updates with future update commands: